 The European aggregated military UAV budget is expected to reach around EUR 5.5 billion between 2003 and 2012.

 “This is a clear indication of a market willing to rely on UAV solutions.
+You can get an optional surf rack or Roof Rack Installation to bring your rugged two-wheeler along for the trip.
 Application-wise, the market is moving into tactical UAVs (TUAVs) and lethal UAVs (LUAVs), and possibly high-altitude long-endurance (HALE) UAVs and unmanned combat aerial vehicles (UCAVs),” reports Shammai.

 European manufacturers lag far behind their U.S. competitors and the largest gap lies within the HALE UAVs and UCAV segments.
 While the United States already has an operational HALE system, the Global Hawk, Europe is yet to develop any corresponding application.
 With respect to UCVAs, the United States invests heavily in these applications and is expected to have an operational application by the end of the decade.
 Europe is engaged in a couple of projects not yet in the same level of intensity.